NaPiZip/Online-course-notes/Software_architecture_and_design/README.md

   - Analyzing the requirements<br>
   Based on the given text all relevant nouns where identified and captured.
 It is important to capture as many elements as possible since the outcome is used for refinement in later stages.

-  - Refining and adding attributes
+  - Refining and adding attributes<br>
-  Here the allocation of additional attribute takes place, by grouping content which could be logically grouped to a different element and eliminating afterwards.
-A noticeable fact also is that the concept of each class need to be understood to make sure the later on created interactions make sense.
+  Here the allocation of additional attribute takes place, by grouping content which could be logically grouped to a different element and eliminating it afterwards.
+A noticeable fact also is that the concept of each class need to be understood to make sure that the later on created interactions make sense.

   - Operations<br>
-  The specification is checked for action verbs and the operations are created based on the findings and allocated to the respective elements.
+  The specification is checked for action verbs and operations are created based on the findings, and allocated to the respective elements.

   - Adding and refining relationships<br>
-  Finding associations between classes consists of linking the operations between those entities, seeing how those elements are associated with each other, for example the `Patron` has a operation  called `checkOut` which is an association between the Item class, meaning the `Patron` can perform the operation of checking out an `Item`.
+  Finding associations between classes consists of linking the operations between those entities, seeing how those elements are associated with each other, for example the `Patron` has a operation  called `checkOut` which is an association between the `Item` class, meaning the `Patron` can perform the operation of checking out an `Item`.
 It also makes sense to add generalization dependencies to similar classes.

   - Refining the diagram<br>
   In this step the whole diagram is checked for consistency and relationships between associations in addition association classes can be created for interaction based on associations.

 ###  P2L6 Formal Specification Exercise
-First order logic FOL / predicate calculus notation in order to specify the propositions.
-Object constraint language is part of UML which can be used to annotate FOL.
+First order logic FOL / predicate calculus notation is used in order to specify general propositions.
+The object constraint language is part of UML which can be used to annotate FOL.
 The process contains of three stages:<br>
-  1. Signature
+  1. Signature<br>
   Describes the input, output parameters and the function name.
-  2. Precondition
+  2. Precondition<br>
   Are assumption which are made in order to generate a behavior.
-  3. Postcondition
+  3. Postcondition<br>
   Describes how the output relates to the input, as well as side effects of the function.

 **Permutation example**<br>